HeBing/Notes4AdvancedR/README.md

 2. __User-defined infix functions should start and end with `%`__.
 Their names can contain any special characters (special characters should be escaped).
 3. Replacement functions act like they modify their arguments in place (actually they still make a local temporary copy), and have the special name "xxx<-". `"second<-" <- function(x,value) { x[2] <- value; x}`.
 Use `second(x) <- 5L`.
 4. Most R objects have copy-on-modify semantics.
 So modifying a function argument does not change the original value. __There are two important excepting to copy-on-modify semantics: reference classes and environment.
 These can be modified in place, so extra care is needed when working with them__.
-5. pure function: functions that always map the smae input ot hte same output and have no other impact on the workspace.
+5. pure function: functions that always map the same input to the same output and have no other impact on the workspace.
 6. Most base R function are pure functions.
 Here are some exceptions:
     * `library` loads a package and modifies the search path
     * `setwd, Sys.setenv, Sys.setlocale` change the working dir, environment variables and the locale respectively.